Qualitative vs. Quantitative Research | Differences, Examples & Methods

 However, some methods are more commonly used in one type or the other.

 - Surveys: List of closed or multiple choice questions that is distributed to a sample (online, in person, or over the phone).

-- Experiments: Situation in which variables are controlled and manipulated to establish cause-and-effect relationships.
+- Experiments: Situation in which different types of variables are controlled and manipulated to establish cause-and-effect relationships.

-- Observations: Observing people in a natural environment where variables can’t be controlled.
+- Observations: Observing subjects in a natural environment where variables can’t be controlled.